Breakout Sessions

 -

-Presented by Leadership Education for Asian Pacifics (LEAP), the conversation will allow participants to explore identities, experiences, and values and really understand how those inform how we show up in spaces, how we lead, and how we are perceived.
-Participants will think more intentionally about how to better leverage our values as we continue navigating our own leadership journeys.
+Presented by Leadership Education for Asian Pacifics (LEAP), the conversation that is cultivated from this content centers exploring identities, experiences, and values and really understand how those inform how we show up in spaces, how we lead, and how we are perceived.
+We leverage a LEAP developed framework to get participants thinking more intentionally about how to better leverage our values as we continue navigating our own leadership journeys.
+This workshop would include a slide deck, a short handout, multiple small groups discussion, and some polling using mentimeter.

 -